 When asked why Cleveron chose to tap into the US market, Oolup responds, “[The] US [is] one of the biggest online retail markets, so it’s quite natural to have a focus in there.”
 Walmart was the first US supermarket to use Cleveron’s technology.

-Even though the United States tends to be slow to adopt new technology, it apparently has received Cleveron’s product well, as Walmart has expanded the number of operating pickup towers to 20, with plans to expand to 100 by the end of 2017, according to Oolup.
+Even though the United States tends to be slow to adopt new technology, it apparently has received Cleveron’s product well, as Walmart has expanded the number of operating pickup towers, with plans to expand to 100, according to Oolup.

 Vision for the future